 Charles C. Lucas IIILucas is the General Counsel and Chief Compliance Officer of Elevation LLC.
-He also serves as Chairman of the Board of Authentidate Holding Corporation.
-Currently, he serves as a member and former Chair of the Board of Trustees of the University of North Carolina School of the Arts, a member of the Board of Visitors of the Duke University School of Law and a member of the Board of Advisors of the Thomas S. Kenan Institute for the Arts.
+He serves as a Director and former Chairman of the Board of Authentidate Holding Corporation, and serves as a Director of VP Research Inc. and DocuSmash, Inc. He also serves as a member and former Chair of the Board of Trustees of the University of North Carolina School of the Arts, a member of the Board of Visitors of the Duke University School of Law and a member of the Board of Advisors of the Thomas S. Kenan Institute for the Arts.
 He is a former trustee of Woodberry Forest School and a former member of the Board of Visitors at UNC-Chapel Hill and the Board of Advisors of the Institute for the Arts and Humanities at UNC-Chapel Hill.

 Wilhelmina M. Reuben-CookeAlexandria, VA

 Wilhelmina M. Reuben-CookeReuben-Cooke is a Professor of Law at the David A. Clarke School of Law at the University of the District of Columbia where previously she served as the Provost and Vice President of Academic Affairs.
 She is an Emerita Member of the Board of Trustees of Duke University, having served as a member of the Executive Committee and Chair of the Academic Affairs and Honorary Degree committees.